 Parenting orders are orders made by the court that set out care arrangements for a child.
 Parenting orders are normally applied for by a child’s parents, however any person concerned with the care, welfare and development of the child may apply.

 There is no set formula for the court to use when determining a property settlement.
 Property settlement splits are determined on a case-by-case basis with consideration given to a series of complex considerations.

 You can apply for a divorce and be granted one within a week/fortnight/month.

 To qualify for divorce in Australia, parties must satisfy the court that there is no reasonable likelihood of resuming married life.
 To do so, parties must have lived separately for at least 12 months.
 Further requirements also exist for newly married couples seeking a divorce.

 Separation can take place under one roof in certain cases.

 A de facto relationship only occurs if we both declare we are in one.

 A de facto relationship for the purposes of the Family Law Act requires that both parties live together in a relationship on a genuine domestic basis.
 Parties are not required to “declare” their relationship as de facto for it to be so.

 My lawyer can provide me with all the taxation and financial advice I will require.

 Your family lawyer is not in the best position to advise you in relation to complex issues of taxation and financial planning.
-Best Wilson Buckley works closely with accountants and financial planners to ensure the best possible combination of legal and financial advice.
+Best Wilson Buckley Family Law works closely with accountants and financial planners to ensure the best possible combination of legal and financial advice.